aknelli/bio/about.md

 permalink: /about/
 ---

-When I am not coding, I listen to music, watch movies, work on Internet of Things using Arduino, ESP8266 and Raspberry Pi.
+When I am not coding, I listen to music, watch movies, work on Internet of Things using Arduino, ESP8266, ESP32, MQTT and Raspberry Pi.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /